MicrosoftDocs/azure-devops-docs/docs/work/customize/update-customized-process-template.md

 [!INCLUDE [temp](../_shared/version-header-tfs-only.md)]

 > [!IMPORTANT]
->This topic applies only to team projects defined on an on-premises Team Foundation Server (TFS).
-Team projects hosted on VSTS [update automatically with each service upgrade](/vsts/release-notes/index).
-To update a team project that uses the Hosted XML process, see [Import process](import-process/import-process.md).
+>This topic applies only to projects defined on an on-premises Team Foundation Server (TFS).
+Projects hosted on VSTS [update automatically with each service upgrade](/vsts/release-notes/index).
+To update a project that uses the Hosted XML process, see [Import process](import-process/import-process.md).

-When the Configure Features wizard can't update your team project, it's because your team project was created from a process template other than those TFS provides, or you've customized your team project in ways that conflict with its ability to apply the updates.
-In these situations, you have these options to update your existing team projects:
+When the Configure Features wizard can't update your project, it's because your project was created from a process template other than those TFS provides, or you've customized your project in ways that conflict with its ability to apply the updates.
+In these situations, you have these options to update your existing projects:

 * **Option A**: Add features to your customized process template, and then run the Configure Features wizard